Here I try to explore the various options for a logically feasible Exodus.

 • Number of Midwives

-For there to have only been two Hebrew midwives (Exodus 1:15), the population of Israel couldn't have been more than 50,000 at Moses' birth.
+For there to have only been two Hebrew midwives (Exodus 1:15), who weren't on a shift or changed for so long that their names became remembered, the population of Israel couldn't have been more than 50,000 at Moses' birth.
 Let's imagine there were 2.4 million Israelites at the Exodus.
-Under ideal conditions, the population would've tripled over 100 years.
-This means there would have been over 800,000 Israelites at Moses' birth (80 years earlier).
+Under ideal conditions, the population would've tripled over 80 years.
+This means there would have been c.800,000 Israelites at Moses' birth (80 years earlier).
 But the Israelites were oppressed, which meant their growth rate would've easily been twice as slow, meaning one would've needed a lot more (over 1 million).

 This gives us a value of 48,000 pregnancies a year or 160 per day.
 Split between two midwives equals 80 births per woman per day, every single day!
 The midwives do imply that they couldn't be present at absolutely every one of them (Ex.
 1:19 - perhaps also that they go around from house to house and help with numerous births per day).
 But for the Pharaoh (and implicitly the biblical narrative) to have believed they could've supervised enough of them to reasonably help with his genocide, they must've been responsible for a large percentage.

 Even if we reduce the fertility rate to a low 20/1,000 and the Hebrew population to 400,000 (impossible for a 600% growth over 80 years), we get over 10 pregnancies per midwife per day.
-What does make sense is a somewhat high birthrate with a very high deathrate (a 0% growth is implied by the census at the beginning of the 40 years of Wandering [Numbers 1:46], compared with a census at the end [Numbers 26:51]).
+What does make sense is a somewhat high birthrate with a very high deathrate (a 3.5% (total) growth is implied by the census at the beginning of the 40 years of Wandering [Numbers 1:46], compared with a census at the end [Numbers 26:51], not forgetting the 24,000 who died in the plague (625,000-601,000/603,000); but otherwise with the disease, it's actually a negative growth rate of -0.3% for the whole period).
 A birthrate of 30/1,000 for 40,000 people gives us around 1-2 births per midwife per day, some of which they could reasonably skip and still be in charge of most of the Israelite community's new/repeat mothers.
+But then we cannot get the ending number to be 2+ million (40,000 people with a growth rate of 3% per year gives us 425,000 in 80 years; and this is assuming all of the babies survive to have kids, whereas we know from ancient Near Eastern graves that half or more probably wouldn't, so we'd reduce that 3% to 1.5% giving us 130,000 after 80 years).

 • The Number of Levites in Each Clan